WarrenLaz/ssh-journal/README.md

 # 🌸 SSH Journal — AI-Powered Journaling over SSH 🌸

-Welcome to **SSH Journal** — a minimalist, terminal-first journaling app you can log into via SSH.
+Welcome to **SSH Journal** — a minimalist, terminal-first journaling app for dev!! you can log into via SSH.
 It’s like keeping a secret diary on a remote machine… except this one can **ask you questions** and **help generate tomorrow’s prompts with AI** ✨

 ```